www.deejaysystem.com

 3 (ALLOFF) The output should be shut down completely.

-4 (TEXT) lValue is a pointer to a null-terminated string (\0).
+4 (TEXT) lValue is a pointer to a null-terminated single-byte Ansi string (LPCSTR).
 Only applicable to TEXT outputs.

-100 (INITIALIZE) Posted on startup, before any other command.
+100 (INITIALIZE) Sent on startup, once to each exported function, before any other command.

-101 (RELEASE) Sent on release.
+101 (RELEASE) Sent on release, once to each exported function.
 After this no more commands are sent.

 dwOutputId: Id of the output specified on EXTERNALID.

-lValue: Value to be sent to the output in the action VALUE (dwCommand = 0), or string pointer in action TEXT (dwCommand = 4).
+lValue: Value to be sent to the output in the action VALUE (dwCommand = 0), or pointer to string in action TEXT (dwCommand = 4).

 struct SMidiMessage